 - 1. Keep their hands to themselves. - 2.
 Be honest in all they do. - 3.
 Show respect for all teachers and their assistants. - 4.
 Keep language pure. - 5.
 Not distribute or chew gum on school campus at any time. - 6.
 Take good care of school property avoiding any damage to anything belonging to the school or to things belonging to fellow students. - 7.
 Always walk--not run--on the sidewalks. - 8.
 Follow proper safety rules when playing on playground equipment. - 9.
-Not bring caffeinated drinks to school or drink them on campus.
+Not bring caffeinated drinks to school or drink them on campus. - 10.Not possess or use tobacco, alcohol, or any other dangerous drugs. - 11.
+Not possess firearms, knives or any other potentially lethal or harmful items. - 12.Not possess electronic games, smart watches, tablets, computers/laptops, toys, radio, mp3 or CD players on campus.
+Any items found in the students possession will be held in the office until picked up by a parent. - 13.
+Keep cell phones in the off position while on campus during the school day.
+They are to only be used in case of emergency unless approved by teacher.
+Any items found in the student's possession will be held in the office until picked up by a parent.

-- 10. Not possess or use tobacco, alcohol, or any other dangerous drugs. - 11.
-Not possess firearms, knives or any other potentially lethal or harmful items. - 12.
-Not possess electronic games, toys, radio, mp3 or CD players on campus. - 13.Keep cell phones in the off position while on campus during the school day.
-They are to only be used in case of emergency unless approved by teacher. - 14.
-Cooperate with the yard supervisor's directions, while under their care.
+14. Cooperate with the yard supervisor's directions, while under their care.